turbot/steampipe-docs/docs/integrations/circleci.md

 # Using Steampipe in CircleCI

 CircleCI provides a [hosted environment](https://circleci.com/) in which you can build, test, and deploy software.
-It integrates with services such as Github, Gitlab and Bitbucket to listen to events that trigger pipelines or consume source code.
+It integrates with services such as GitHub, GitLab and Bitbucket to listen to events that trigger pipelines or consume source code.
 Here we integrate a GitLab project with CircleCI to install Steampipe, then install a plugin and run a query.

 ## Installing Steampipe in CircleCI

-To run scripts, first connect your Gitlab repository to CirlcleCI and create a `config.yml` file that contains the definitions of the Pipeline.
+To run scripts, first connect your GitLab repository to CircleCI and create a `config.yml` file that contains the definitions of the Pipeline.
 Here's an example that installs Steampipe.

 ```yaml
 version: 2.1